Sandalio Junco: Return to Cuba

 By 1932, Junco returned to Cuba.
 He promptly organized the Communist Opposition (Opposicion Comunista, OC) a trotskyist fringe group within the PCC.
 The OC disagreed with Comintern's line of thought in regards to the Cuban situation, citing a lack of connection between a "traditional landlord oligarchy and imperialism" as well as the Comintern's neglect in acknowledging the importance of the Cuban middle class's potential role in the revolution, as the class was not rooted in bureaucracy like those present in Europe.
 He, along with the group, were expelled from the Cuban Communist Party that same year.
 It became the Bolshevik-Leninist Party (Partido Bolchevique-Leninista, PBL) and generally aligned itself with Leon Trotsky's International Left Opposition.

 In the decade before his death, Junco continued to work both as a leader in labor, and as a trotskyist figure in the struggle against the Comintern aligned Cuban Communist Party.
 In 1933, President Ramon Grau San Martin took power, and the PBL rose to support his short-lived radical nationalist government against attacks from the CNOC and the PCC.
 Junco organized a series of strikes the next year, coordinating efforts from construction workers and downtown Havana department store workers.

-In 1935, Junco joined the Joven Cuba party, becoming it's labor secretary.
+In 1935, Junco joined the Joven Cuba party, becoming its labor secretary.
 Organized by Antonio Guiteras, Joven Cuba was a left- wing party with influences among students and labor.
 By 1937 he also became part of the Auténtico Party of ex-president Ramon Grau San Martin, where he established the Comision Obrera.
 This branch served as the main opposition to the Communist Party, attempting to establish its presence in each of the labor unions in Cuba.
 The following year Junco attended the Confederation of Latin American Workers on its behalf.

-Death and Aftermath
+Death and aftermath

 Sandalio Junco was assassinated by a Stalinist gun squad on May 8, 1942.
 The day was to be the 7th anniversary of the death of Antonio Guiteras, founder of Joven Cuba and "the most left-wing of the members of the Grau San Martin government", and a meeting was organized to commemorate him.
 Junco was to be the main speaker at the event, but earlier in the day a group of Stalinists burst in and shot Junco, killing him and two more, and injuring others.

 Junco's death aroused a wave of protests throughout Cuba, adding to the unrest already present in the island.
 In the time following, the PBL lost much of its power, becoming virtually insignificant in its oppositionary role.